intel/he-toolkit/kit/tools/README.md

 ### Options

-The `healg` command can be executed with the following options.
+The `algebras` command can be executed with the following options.

 | Option | Meaning |
 | --- | --- |